A New Heaven and a New Earth

 “When Moses distinguished the tabernacle into three parts, and allowed two of them to the priests as a place accessible to the common, he denoted the land and the sea, these being of general access to all; but he set apart the third division for God, because heaven is inaccessible to men” Josephus, Antiquities, Book 3, Chapter 7, Paragraph 7, Section 181).

 Josephus is portraying the first century Jewish understanding of “heaven and earth” in these writings.
 He is describing how the Jews looked upon their place of worship in the Mosaic Tabernacle and later in the Temple as “a heaven and earth.”
 They believed that their Temple was at the very center of the earth, and saw it as the place where heaven and earth came together, and where God met man.
 In the quotes just made from Josephus, he calls the outer part of the tabernacle “an imitation of the system of the world” and the “sea and land, on which men live.”
+This world would have been the world of the Jews.
 By contrast, the inner Holy of Holies he terms “heaven peculiar to God.”
 There was a fabric veil that separated these two compartments in the Tabernacle and the Temple, which he describes as being “very ornamental, and embroidered with all sorts of flowers which the earth produces.”
 This last quote is found in Antiquities, Book 3, Chapter 6, Paragraph 4, Section 126.

 C.H.
 Spurgeon (1834–1892) in a message he once delivered (Metropolitan Tabernacle Pulpit, Volume 37, Page 354), made the following statement about “heaven and earth” as used in the Scriptures: “Did you ever regret the absence of the burnt-offering, or the red heifer, of any one of the sacrifices and rites of the Jews?
 Did you ever pine for the feast of tabernacle, or the dedication?
 No, because, though these were like the old heavens and earth to the Jewish believers, they have passed away, and now we live under the new heavens and a new earth, so far as the dispensation of divine teaching is concerned.
 The substance is come, and the shadow has gone: and we do not remember it.”